OpenSrcCM/CM-Plan-Site/README.md

 ### Introduction

-The repo is maintained to support **Modern Development Process** environment approaches and ideas.
+The repo is maintained to support **Modern Development Process** (MDP) environment approaches and ideas.
 Experimenting with available Open Source tools, the following concepts are explored and developed:

 - Security
 - Virtual Machines